Camp Barrett Sexual Abuse Lawsuits

 While reporting to the police or pressing charges can help your case, we can demonstrate why it may not have been possible for you.
 Only one in three survivors ever reports the incident, meaning your experiences are very common.

-Types of Compensation Available
+What Types of Compensation Can Victims Recover?

 - Medical treatment